Register your Information for Free Stone Samples Sent Express to You!

 • Handling spills promptly: Wipe up spills immediately to prevent them from seeping into the stone and causing staining or etching.
 Use a soft cloth or sponge and a pH-neutral cleaner to clean spills thoroughly without damaging the stone.

-By adhering to these preventive measures, you can effectively minimize the risk of damage to your stone surfaces, ensuring they remain beautiful and pristine for years to come.
+By adhering to these preventive measures, you can effectively minimise the risk of damage to your stone surfaces, ensuring they remain beautiful and pristine for years to come.

 When to Call a Professional